fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 16 (case study 1): Linux
 1. License: GNU General Public License (GPL)
-2. Benefits: allows anybody to redistribute, and even sell, a product covered by the GPL, as long as the recipient is allowed to rebuild an exact copy of the binary files from source
+2. Benefits: allows anybody to redistribute, and even sell, a product covered by the GPL, as long as the recipient is allowed to rebuild an exact copy of the binary files from source.
 3. Platform: Supported on almost every major computer system, e.g., x86, ARM, SPARC